NoTwistedHere/Roblox-Apis/Documentations/auth.roblox.com.md

                     }
                 }
             },
-            "description": "The request model including the target type, ticket, user id, and new password, {Roblox.Authentication.Api.Models.PasswordResetModel}"
+            "description": "The request model including the target type, ticket, user id, and new password, {A model containing information to reset a password with a ticket.}"
         }
     },
     "Responses": {